microsoft/psi/topics/Overview.Media.md

 # Media Overview

-The following is a brief overview of support for streaming media (e.g. streaming video from a Web Camera) in Platform for Situated Intelligence.
+The following is a brief overview of support for streaming media in Platform for Situated Intelligence.

 __NOTE__: Support for web cameras is currently limited to Windows only.

 ## Basic Components

-Basic Media capture capabilities are provided by instantiating a <see cref="Microsoft.Psi.Media.MediaCapture">MediaCapture</see> component which is part of the <see cref="Microsoft.Psi.Media">Microsoft.Psi.Media</see> namespace.
-This component is capable of streaming video from a webcam into a \\psi application.
+There are three main components exposed by the \Psi Media Library.
+All of these components are part of the Microsoft.Psi.Media namespace.
+<h4>MediaCapture</h4>
+The <see cref="Microsoft.Psi.Media.MediaCapture">MediaCapture</see> component enables capturing of video from web camera.
+<h4>MediaSource</h4>

-There is also a <see cref="Microsoft.Psi.Media.MediaSource">MediaSource</see> component which may be used to stream video and audio from a file (such as an .mp4 file).
+The <see cref="Microsoft.Psi.Media.MediaSource">MediaSource</see> component enables play back of video from an external file/URL.
+<br/>__NOTE__: The MediaSource component is only available on the Windows platform.
+<h4>Mpeg4Writer</h4>
+The <see cref="Microsoft.Psi.Media.Mpeg4Writer">Mpeg4Writer</see> component enables writing of \Psi Images to an external MPEG4 file.
+<br/>__NOTE__: The Mpeg4Writer component is only available on the Windows platform.

 ## Common Patterns of Usage